Microsoft’s Saqib Shaikh, lead on Seeing AI, is returning to Sight Tech Global, Dec. 1-2

 In the past year, Shaikh’s team has been adding features at a fast pace.
 Most recently they have created an audio augmented reality experience to assist with exploring an unfamiliar environment.
 It recognizes things in the world and places them in 3D space.
 When wearing headphones, items will be announced from their position in the room, such as the word “chair” coming from the chair itself.
 Users can place virtual audio beacons on objects to track the location of the door, for example, and use the haptic proximity sensor to feel the outline of the room.

 Registration is free and will open soon.
-Pre-register to be notified when registration is open and to keep up-to-date on our planning.
+Sign up to be notified when registration is open and to keep up-to-date on our planning.